kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### SVG to PNG and JPEG

+There was a time when SVGs were ill-supported by browsers and therefore, PNGs and JPEGs dominated the logo and icon landscape on the web.
+Now that most mainstream browsers support SVGs out of the box, there is healthy support for tools that support conversions to and from SVGs.

 #### SVG basics

 An SVG file is a text file _describing_ points, curves, and shapes as they are rendered on a page.
 Such a description is unshackled from the rectangular array of pixels that typify a raster image.
 So, what is the _natural size_ of an SVG image?